dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 [shellcode specific]

-  --shellcode    Encrypt shellcode to load it on runtime --localCreateThread    Use NtCreateThreadEx for local injection instead of a direct pointer to the shellcode --remoteinject    Inject shellcode a newly spawned process (default notepad) / otherwise it's self injection
+  --shellcode    Encrypt shellcode to load it on runtime --CallbackExecute    Execute shellcode via a custom Callback function --localCreateThread    Use NtCreateThreadEx for local injection instead of a direct pointer to the shellcode --noWait    Don't use 'WaitForSingleObject(-1,-1)' after local Injection but exit the process instead afterwards.
+If your Shellcode exits the Thread/Process itself, this will not have any effect.
+  --remoteinject    Inject shellcode a newly spawned process (default notepad) / otherwise it's self injection
       --customprocess procname    Spawn a custom process (instead of notepad) for remote injection --remoteprocess procname    Injects into the specified (existing) remote process name, e.g. teams.exe.
 The loader searches for the first process with that name
                          Can be used for multiple process names, e.g. --remoteprocess=teams.exe,iexplore.exe,MicrosoftEdge.exe -> First try teams, else Internet Explorer, last Edge
-      --remotepatchAMSI    Patch AMSI in the remote process before shellcode execution --remotepatchETW    Patch ETW in the remote process before shellcode execution
+      --spoofArgs ArgstoSpoof    Spoof the arguments of the process to inject into --parentProcess parentProcName    Name of the parent Process to spoof (PPID Spoofing) --blockDLLs    Set the DllBlocklistPolicy to 1 to prevent DLLs from being loaded --remotepatchAMSI    Patch AMSI in the remote process before shellcode execution --remotepatchETW    Patch ETW in the remote process before shellcode execution --remoteMapSection    Map the shellcode into the remote process via MapViewOfSection -> decryption will happen AFTER writing the Shellcode into the remote process

 [PE Packing]

   --peinject    Encrypt a PE to decrypt and run it on runtime as shellcode via donut